openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Resolution Steps**

-1. Check whether the disk space is full or if there are other file system anomalies.
+1. Check if the disk space is full or if there are other file system anomalies.
 2. Clean up disk space.

 ## 12000005 IPC Communication Error